bliet/opensnap_gui/README.md

 opensnap_gui
 ============

-It is a little gui to run opensnap.
+It is a little gui to run opensnap (https://github.com/lawl/opensnap).

 The Project is created with QTCreator.